BhargavKadali39/hangman-explained-in-python/README.md

   The slice operator reduces the amount of given value into certain index value. ":" colon is also known as slice operator in python.
-  Here the n is no.of inserting elements and the slice operator is given n as end value as it's after the operator. the slice operater make sure to remove exceeding amount of words than given.
+  Here the n is no.of inserting elements and the slice operator is given n as end value as it's after the operator. the slice operater make sure to remove exceeding amount of words than given with the help of indexing.

 ## unveiling-word